dfuse-io/dkafka/README.md

 - [x] add support for cdc on actions
 - [x] see if we need a defaulting on the key expression for cdc tables like:
       `key := fmt.Sprintf("%s:%s", decodedDBOp.Scope, decodedDBOp.PrimaryKey)`
-- [ ] see with blockchain team for the default type mapping
+- [x] see with blockchain team for the default type mapping
-- [ ] validate with blockchain team cdc table message key
+- [x] validate with blockchain team cdc table message key
 - [ ] patch (pool request) on goavro to support uint32 and unit64... overflow => negative value
-- [ ] implement KafkaAvroABICodec by method composition
 - [ ] pool request on eos-go for native decode functions
-- [ ] add ABI.nativeTime bool to skip time to string conversion in abidecoder `read` method as it is done for `ABI.fitNodeos` property
-- [ ] fix the issue with some types mapping in `schema.go`